lucasdamo/WordPress-Easy-Maintenance/readme.txt

 5. Activate "Easy Minimal Maintenance".
 6. To change settings go to Settings > Maintenance.

-== Screenshots ==
-screenshot-1.png

 == Frequently Asked Questions ==

 = How to Use ? =
 Go to Settings > Maintenance after following the Installation steps.

 = How to change the whole Maintenance Page ? =
-If you know HTML and CSS, go to your plugins directory > easy-minimal-maintenance > maintenance-userpage.php and userpage.css.
+If you want to change the source of the client page with HTML and CSS edit the following:

+* easy-minimal-maintenance/public/partials/wordpress-easy-maintenance-public-display.php
+* easy-minimal-maintenance/public/css/wordpress-easy-maintenance-public-display.php

 == Changelog ==
+= 2.1.2 = 16 of July / 2020
+* Major refactoring
+* Changed appearence of both admin and user interfaces

-= 1.2.0 = 15 off April / 2020
+= 1.2.0 = 15 of April / 2020
 * Added to open source

 = 1.1.0 = 03 of September / 2017